 Finally, join this Facebook group!

-Pregnancy and Parenting in Halton Region is an online community for mothers and mothers-to-be in Oakville, Milton, Burlington and Halton Hills who are expecting and/or parenting little ones.
+Pregnancy and Parenting in Halton Region is an online community for mothers and mothers-to-be in Oakville, Milton, Burlington and Halton Hills and the surrounding areas who are expecting and/or parenting little ones.
 It’s a judgement-free zone for sharing experiences, tips and recommendations and supporting each other on our paths.
 Pregnancy and motherhood can be isolating and stressful but but it doesn’t have to be like that.
 Join us!